JavierMaldonadoR/Laravel-6-CRUD/README.md

 # Laravel 6 CRUD

-This is a simple Laravel 5 CRUD for academic purpose.
+This is a simple Laravel 5 CRUD for an academic purpose.

 (*The project is finished and working but is being improved.)